 Voluntary disclosures and their effect on prosecutions

-The Commissioner will not prosecute a taxpayer where the taxpayer has made a pre-notification voluntary disclosure as defined in section 141G of the TAA (SPS09/02 paragraphs 9 and 62) in respect of that person's tax position.
+The Commissioner will not normally prosecute a taxpayer where the taxpayer has made a pre-notification voluntary disclosure as defined in section 141G of the TAA (SPS19/02 paragraphs 91 and 93) in respect of that person's tax position.
 This is not a rule of law, but a policy decision made to encourage voluntary compliance in the spirit of the reduction in shortfall penalty that accompanies a voluntary disclosure.

 Factors additional to those in the Solicitor-General's Prosecution Guidelines that may influence a decision to prosecute

 The Solicitor General's Prosecution Guidelines

 The Solicitor-General's Prosecution Guidelines emphasize several points of a prosecution system operating under the rule of law in a democratic society.
 The first is that the prosecutor must be free of pressure from sources not properly part of the prosecution decision-making process.
 The second deals with the prosecution decision itself.
 Under New Zealand's common law adversarial system, a prosecutor must be satisfied of two things: (i) that the Evidential Test is met, i.e. that there is evidence sufficient to provide a reasonable prospect of conviction, and (ii) that the Public Interest test is met, i.e. that only those breaches of the criminal law where the public interest warrants a prosecution will proceed to that step.

 The Evidential Test